SLACube/slacube-daq-tutorial/README.md

 [![asciicast](https://asciinema.org/a/1oiJ1xe2QI66HVKhbb6NRIZuU.svg)](https://asciinema.org/a/1oiJ1xe2QI66HVKhbb6NRIZuU)

 Once the threshold setting process is finished, the script will automatically set `CFG_DIR` to a newly generated folder.
-Remember this locatoin as you may need to fine-tune the thresholds manually.
+Remember this location as you may need to fine-tune the thresholds manually.

 If the following error shows up: